bcimbali/ck-site/src/portfolio-items/just-blowing-bubbles.md

 portfolioType: 'writing'
 homepageOrder: 13
 portfolioOrder: 11
+keywords: 'B2C, Travel, Food + Beverage, Apps, Automotive'
 ---

+## The tasty history of bubble tea.

+---

-An article on The Original Store of Chun Shui Tang in Taiwan-- birthplace of bubble tea.
+For Roads By Porsche, I wrote an article on The Original Store of Chun Shui Tang in Taiwan, the birthplace of bubble tea.